sage-code/maj/verbs.md

 ## Informative proposition

-Infiniditve form of verbs can be: present, past and future.
+Informative propositions can use verbs coda: {a,o,u} for present, past and future.

 **des = of/about**